marko0205/AWS-EC2-Word-Count/ReadME.md

 ```
 A similar version will be used by the master, the only difference is that it will calculate at the moment where to start analyzing.

 The third function, is a support function, used by a process if it does not start analyzing a file from the beginning.
-In fact, from the point of view in which every process finishes analyzing a word, even if it offset has exceeded the characters it was supposed to analyze.
-A process that will continue the work, start analyzing from the first next word.
+In fact, from the point of view in which every process finishes analyzing a word, even if it offset has exceeded the characters it was supposed to analyze, a process that will continue the work, start analyzing from the first next word.
 ```c
 long prepare_to_count(FILE *F, long word_counted, long start, long part) {
     int ch = 0;